 It is a hot springs pool, which fortunately had ledges inside and outside for you to sit on during submersion breaks.
 The mineral water is kept between 37 and 40°C. I am a little bit weak so couldn’t stay in for long periods, but I nonetheless enjoyed it.
 It would be a great winter activity.

-I also spent half of a day touring Lake Louise with Discover Banff Tours.
+I also spent half of a day touring Lake Louise with Discover Banff Tours (Viator has a full day option as well).
 Yes it was a tad overpriced for me, but as a solo traveller there was just not another way for me to get to Lake Louise in such a short time frame.
 I will write in more detail (and share some amazing photos) later about my visit, but I 100% recommend taking the time to see the lake while in Banff National Park.
 There is just no way you could regret it.

 Another option is hiring a bike while in town to see some of the neighbouring lakes including the Vermilion Lakes on Banff’s outskirts.
 Or if you have a car you can check out Johnston Canyon, which I heard was worthwhile too.